Dog hayfever - coping with seasonal allergies

 Dogs are just as susceptible to hay fever as humans, but it can be difficult to recognise the signs of a seasonal dog allergy.

-….if your dog has any of these symptoms he is likely to have hay fever or a seasonal allergy and we can help!
+If your dog has any of these symptoms they are likely to be suffering from hay fever.

-If suffering from dog skin allergies like hay fever he is likely to scratch and bite his body, possibly to the extent that he will pull some of his coat out.
-He may also lick his paws, shake his head and rub his face on the floor or furniture.
-He is likely to be more sensitive to being touched and generally miserable in his demeanor.
+If suffering from dog skin allergies like hay fever dogs are likely to scratch and bite their body, possibly to the extent that they will lose some of their coat.
+They may also lick their paws, shake their head and rub their face on the floor or furniture.
+They are also likely to be more sensitive to being touched and generally miserable in demeanor.

 In more severe cases, the skin may well appear pink, red or inflamed, and if they have scratched so much that they have broken the surface of the skin, the scratch may well have become infected with bacteria.

-If you suspect your dog’s scratching has lead to a skin infection, you should visit your vet as soon as possible to ensure the infection does not spread further.
+If you suspect your dog’s scratching has led to a skin infection, you should visit your vet as soon as possible to ensure the infection does not spread to their fur.

 TOP TIPS for reducing dog hayfever!

-4. Brush the coat daily and carefully comb or cut out matted hair which can hold dirt and debris and from which bacteria can enter the skin causing bacterial dermatitis.
+2. Brush the coat daily and carefully comb or cut out matted hair which can hold dirt and debris, from which bacteria can enter the skin causing bacterial dermatitis.

-5. Wipe your dog down with a damp towel after they’ve been out in the grass – this helps to remove the pollen trapped in their coat
+3. Wipe your dog down with a damp towel after they’ve been out in the grass – this helps to remove the pollen trapped in their coat.